odinje/puppet-suricata/README.md

 ####`main_config`

-A hash of suricatas main configuration options.
+A hash of suricatas main configuration options

 ####`classification_config`

-An array of suricatas classification configuration options.
+An array of suricatas classification configuration options

 ####`reference_config`

-An array of suricatas reference configuration options.
+An array of suricatas reference configuration options

 ####`threshold_config`

-An array of suricatas threshold configuration options.
+An array of suricatas threshold configuration options

+**Parameters within suricata::script defined type**

+####`source`

+Puppet URI to where the script is stored

+####`ensure`

+Choose whether the script should be present or absent

+Defaults to present

+####`script_name`

+Name of the script

+Default to the name of the instance

 ## Limitations